SPONSORSPARTNERS

 Best Use of Branded Content is aimed at strategies where the client has been directly involved in the funding and creation of the content in question.
 It may overlap with TV sponsorship – but it is not the same as sponsoring a traditional TV show or a film.
 Branded content can be anything from an advertiser-funded show on TV to a piece of content created for the internet.
 While branded content does not include a standard TV ad, a 3-5 minute film that integrates the brand with more traditional storytelling devices could fall within the definition of branded content.
 To win this category, entrants must explain why they pursued a branded content strategy and how they activated it across different channels and platforms.
 Branded content for this category does not need to originate in TV, but can also originate in the online or mobile arenas.
 In some cases, it can also be a film – such as The Lego Movie – or a game.

-12. BEST USE OF CELEBRITY & INFLUENCER ENDORSEMENT
+12. CELEBRITY & INFLUENCER ENDORSEMENT

 This category was introduced to recognise the importance of brand-talent relationships.
 Any sponsorship that involves a celebrity or influencer as part of its activation strategy is eligible (TV, film, sport, music, etc).
 Judges will look at why the personality was chosen (not just because they were famous), how they were involved and the business benefits they brought.
 The endorsement must show some evidence of a multi-tiered sponsorship strategy to win.
 For example, a musician in a TV commercial drinking a brand of beer will not, in itself, be enough to impress judges.
 Possible scenarios include: Brand A endorses Celebrity X, who then becomes an integrated part of the brand’s marketing activity (getting involved in grass roots activities, hosting online forums, speaking to the press on behalf of the brand, launching product lines, motivating employees, etc.).
 Or, Brand B sponsors Team Y and secures the services of Celebrity Z as part of its package, and then uses the team and celebrity in harmony.
 If you are unclear about eligibility, please contact the organisers to discuss.